cAscendant

 - c

-When the ruler of the Ascendant is in its exaltation, the chart's governing planet is strengthened by the classical exaltation scaffold.
+When the ruler of the Ascendant is in its exaltation, the chart's governing planet is strengthened by classical exaltation dignity.

 Ptolemaic Ascendant ruler witnesses the Ascendant